Updated for Accuracy on 11/25/2024

 We can help!

-If you are interested in learning more about using a speech generating device for your child, contact one of our Speech Language Pathologists.
-Visit our website for location information or to request an appointment online,
+If you are interested in learning more about using a speech generating device for your child or are seeking rehabilitation physical therapy services, contact us now.
+You can visit our website for location information or to request an appointment online,

 Article By: Kaelan Henman, M.A., CCC-SLP